BadUSB

 At 2, the USB controller which the custom firmware can be flashed to is visible.

 BadUSB is a computer security attack using USB devices that are programmed with malicious software.
 For example, USB flash drives can contain a programmable Intel 8051 microcontroller, which can be reprogrammed, turning a USB flash drive into a malicious device.
 This attack works by programming the fake USB flash drive to emulate a keyboard.
 Once it is plugged into a computer, it is automatically recognized and allowed to interact with the computer.
 It can then initiate a series of keystrokes which open a command window and issue commands to download malware.

 The BadUSB attack was first revealed during a Black Hat talk in 2014 by Karsten Nohl, Sascha Krißler and Jakob Lell.
 Two months after the talk, other researchers published code that can be used to exploit the vulnerability.
-In 2017, version 1.0 of the USG dongle, which acts like a hardware firewall, was released, which is designed to prevent BadUSB style attacks.
+In 2017, a dongle called USG was released, to prevent BadUSB style attacks by acting like a hardware firewall.